Rookout/docs/docs/dotnet-setup.md

 }
 ```

+**Note:** Adding the Rookout SDK will slow down your Serverless cold-start times.
+Please make sure your timeout is no less then 20 seconds.

 Refer to the [SDK API](#sdk-api-1) for the available optional options

-For more information, please check out our [deployment-examples](deployment-examples.md).